hosseinsoltaninejad/Wikipedia/README.md

 # Wikipedia
-Simple app created with androidStudio,kotlin.
+Simple app created with android Studio,kotlin.

 # General info
 This Project Is Simple Learn about Material Design , design language developed by Google.